10 Best DIY Hacks for Saving Money on Electricity

 10. Get the LED out.

-Switching your incandescent bulbs to LEDs may sound expensive, but when you think how much less electricity LED bulbs use compared to incandescents over the course of the lifetime of each, you’ll wonder why you ever had incandescents in the first place.
+Switching your incandescent bulbs to LEDs may sound expensive, but when you think how much less electricity LED bulbs use compared to incandescent bulbs over the course of the lifetime of each, you’ll wonder why you ever had incandescents in the first place.

-Many LEDs can last an average of 25,000 hours.
-Incandescents last around 750 hours.
+Many LEDs can last an average of 25,000 hours, whereas incandescent bulbs last about 750 hours.
 When considering how many incandescent bulbs you’d have to buy over the course of 25,000 hours, the cost of purchasing new incandescent bulbs alone is staggering.
 Added to that is the cost of electricity.
 It takes $240 to light an incandescent bulb for 25,000 hours as opposed to $40 for an LED.
-If you multiply all of that by the number of bulbs in your home, you can see how switching over to LED bulbs can potentially save you thousands of dollars over the span of just a decade.
+If you multiply all of that by the number of bulbs in your home, you can see how switching over to LED bulbs can potentially save you hundreds on your electric bill over the span of just a decade.